Tattoo removal offers new life to former gang members

 Dr. Adair Blackledge with Blackledge Face Center in Jackson removed Tolbert's tattoos free of charge.

-For 14 years, Blackledge, as part of a ministry effort, has removed tattoos from men and women who have given their lives to Christ.
+Over the past 14 years, Blackledge as part of a ministry effort has removed multiple tattoos for men and women who have given their lives to Christ.

 "So many people look at plastic surgery as what Hollywood or what Beverly Hills puts out as this world of glitz and glamour, and, really, I tell people all the time I want my clinic to be a ministry and not a plastic surgery clinic," he said.